Watch the Cancer.Net Video: Late Effects of Childhood Cancer Treatment, with Lisa Diller, MD , adapted from this content

 - Can you recommend a follow-up clinic that specializes in late effects?

-A treatment summary should include the following information:
+A treatment summary should include:

 - Patient's name and birth date